suganram2942/movieApp/README.md

 1. Go to the project directory:

     **cd android**

 2. Generate the debug APK:

     **./gradlew assembleDebug**

-3. The APK will be generated in the \`android/app/build/outputs/apk/debug/\` directory.
+3. The APK will be generated in the directory

+    **android/app/build/outputs/apk/debug/**

    Transfer the APK to your physical device and install it.

 ## Usage